csci1951a-spring-2025/final-projects-mink/reports/analysis_deliverable.md

 | Normalized Mutual Info | 0.1369  | 0.0297  |
 | Homogeneity            | 0.1012  | 0.0223  |

 Similar to the math results, the accuracy on the test set is near the baseline, but the model has difficulty generalizing to minority classes, as shown by a balanced accuracy under 40%.
 The clustering evaluation metrics (ARI, NMI, homogeneity, etc.) are low, suggesting the decision boundaries formed by KNN are not well aligned with the true class structure in this educational context.
+While we were able to learn some signal, it seems that KNNs (and maybe other unsupervised methods) may not be good for our ML task.
+Given the performance of our XGBoost model, we were surprised by the lack of performance in the KNN model.